- A mucous cyst occurs when the mouth’s salivary glands become plugged.

 - cryotherapy: the cyst is removed by freezing

-- intralesional corticosteroid injection: a small needle injects a steroid into the cyst to reduce inflammation and accelerate healing
+- intralesional corticosteroid injection: a steroid is injected into the cyst to reduce inflammation and speed up healing